Area of Refuge Requirements

-When is Area of Rescue/Refuge Required?
+When is an Area of Refuge Required?

 Here are some general guidelines to help you determine whether you need an area of rescue/refuge system or not: